-75 years ago, the U.S. interned these LIers and thousands more
+77 years ago, the U.S. interned LIers and thousands more

 Yoshikami said she had been planning on attending the Women's March, but her grandson's first birthday party was the same day.
 "I don't know what to expect in the future," she said.
 "The government cannot repeat this, what happened to the Japanese-Americans.
 [The government] signed off and apologized for doing this.
 So they better not try to do it again."

-Glen Cove's
+Glen Cove's Bob Machida

 Born and raised in the north Bronx, Bob Machida, now 72, said children of all nationalities would fill the streets and play together.
 "Irish, Italian, Jewish, German," he said.
 "We were the only Japanese family, but we all played together and that was the beauty of it."

-Sleeping in stables, tracked by FBI(Credit: Newsday / J. Conrad Williams Jr.)
+Sleeping in stables, tracked by FBI

-They weren't good for Machida's aunt and uncle, Margaret and Robert Tsuda, who moved from Manhattan to Southern California in 1942.
+Before Machida was born, his aunt and uncle, Margaret and Robert Tsuda, moved from Manhattan to Southern California in 1942.
 Margaret said Robert thought they would be safer there once the war began, since there was a larger Japanese-American population and they could blend in.
 Plus, Robert wanted to be closer to his sisters.

 However, within months of their arrival, the Tsudas were ordered out of their new home and sent to Tanforan Assembly Center, where they slept in horse stables.
 From there, they were transferred to Topaz Relocation Center in Utah.